trhacknon/Discord-Webhook-Protector/README.md

 ...
 $ heroku create
 ...
-$ git push heroku main
+$ git push heroku master
 ...
 $ heroku ps:scale web=1
 ...
 $ heroku domains
 ```

 6. Done!
 After typing `heroku domains` you should get something in the console like **shrouded-fjord-36366.herokuapp.com**.
 This is your api!
 Simply replace your webhook in your tools with this link and add the totp key auth and your webhook is now protected and impossible to spam/delete!

-> If you get an error when doing `"git push heroku main"` that looks like this
+> If you get an error when doing `"git push heroku master"` that looks like this
 >
 > ```sh
 > $ first issue error: failed to push some refs to 'https://git.heroku.com/app-name.git'
 > ```
 >
-> Then run `"git push heroku master"` instead | https://github.com/Rdimo/Discord-Webhook-Protector/issues/1
+> Then run `"git push heroku main"` instead | https://github.com/Rdimo/Discord-Webhook-Protector/issues/1

 If you make some changes in the code and want to update the api on heroku, simply run `npm run deploy` to push out the updates \
 If any bugs occur please report them or try and see if restarting the app by typing `heroku restart` works!